Sohaib18-12/bulldozer_sales_prediction/README.md

 ![SalePrice_hist](https://github.com/Sohaib18-12/bulldozer_sales_prediction/assets/114408167/aa41076e-566a-4bfb-9f5b-4ab5e2e325c5)

 # Conclusion
 We've created a model that can predict the product future price according to several features, so we can use it in the future to get prices of products.
-We achieved **88% accuracy with validation data and over 96% with test data.**
+We achieved **88% accuracy with validation data and over 96% with train data.**

 Also we can see that that the most important features are YearMade and ProductSize.
 ![Feature_importance](https://github.com/Sohaib18-12/bulldozer_sales_prediction/assets/114408167/1091c03f-c14a-4d4a-a5c2-ca85bcd90d88)